-Further, please work closely with the Director of Training, the chair of your dissertation, and advisor in obtaining and working with post-doc sites to ensure that all degree requirements will be complete prior to applying for and accepting a post-doc.
-(For example, steps such as completion of dissertation data collection would likely precede applying for a post-doc).

-15. Professional Behavior.
+- 14. APA post-docs.
+If you apply for a formal post-doc, your post-doc site will require that you have successfully defended by the end of your internship year.
+Therefore, you should have all your data collected correctly before you go on internship.
+Your chair will schedule your defense meeting only after the final, complete document has been submitted to the chair.
+Further, please work closely with the Director of Training and the chair of your dissertation in obtaining and working with post-doc sites to ensure that all degree requirements will be complete prior to applying for and accepting a post-doc.
+(For example, steps such as completion of dissertation data collection would likely precede applying for a post-doc). - 15.
+Professional Behavior.
 As a professional training program, the Counseling Psychology program expects graduate students to display appropriate professional behavior inside and outside the classroom.
 Professional dress, conduct, and courtesy are expected in all interactions with other students, colleagues, faculty, staff, supervisors, and clients.
-Students will receive feedback concerning professional behaviors on their annual review.
+Students will receive feedback concerning professional behaviors on their annual review. - 16.

-- 16. Research requirements.
-First year students, be sure and talk to your faculty advisor about the two self-directed research requirements as soon as possible - 17.
 Annual Self-Evaluation.
 Completed self-evaluation (available from the CP web page) due to the Director of Training by May 1.
 Meeting will be scheduled with your advisor before July 15.
 At this meeting, the advisor will give you feedback from the entire CP Committee about your progress through the program.
-At this meeting, you and your advisor will sign all required forms. - 18.
+At this meeting, you and your advisor will sign all required forms. - 17.
 Student Appeals.
 Information concerning student appeals are contained in this handbook and the UCA Student Handbook.
 (See also Appendix K of this handbook for an overview of the types of appeals processes available to students in this program.)
-Ask your advisor for information if you have any questions. - 19.
+Ask your advisor for information if you have any questions. - 18.
 Practicum Requirements.
-To insure that all students get sufficient Assessment and Integrated Health Care Experience, all students during the 3rd Year are required to have at least one practicum in an Assessment Site (as the primary site) and at least one practicum in an IHC site (the IHC site may be a secondary site, with at least two half-days or one full day required whether a secondary or primary site).
+"To ensure that all students get sufficient Assessment and Integrated Health Care (IHC) Experience: (a) all students are required to complete a minimum of five integrated psychological testing reports before application for pre-doctoral internship.
+Such a report should include a review of history, results of an interview and at least two psychological tests from one or more of the following categories: personality measures, intellectual tests, cognitive tests, and neuropsychological tests (checklists or symptom measures, such as the BDI or SCID-IV, do not count).
+Students should be aware that certain pre-doctoral internship programs such as VA and medical centers may require completion of more integrated assessment reports. (b) All students are required to complete at least one practicum in an IHC site (the IHC site may be a secondary site, with a minimum of one half-day)." - 19.
+Please complete all program surveys in a timely manner (even after you graduate), so that the program can retain APA accreditation.